 I had an epiphany this week.

-Both children couldn’t get enough mushrooms, carrots and broccoli and announced that they
+Both children couldn’t get enough mushrooms, carrots and broccoli and announced that the loved lentils.

 Tears just flooded my eyes as it has felt like an ongoing battle.